8List.ph

 0

-Kobe Bryant died on Sunday in a helicopter crash in Calabasas, California which killed nine people including his 13-year-old daughter, Gianna.
+On January 26, 2020, Kobe Bryant died in a helicopter crash in Calabasas, California which killed nine people including his 13-year-old daughter, Gianna.
 Bryant was 41 years old, a Los Angeles Lakers and NBA legend.
 He was known as the “Black Mamba,” a nickname he gave himself after watching Quentin Tarantino’s agile Black Mamba assassin in Kill Bill.

 His illustrious 20-year NBA career wasn’t free from the highs and lows but it’s certainly one for the books.
 He lived a life that exhibited passion, talent, perseverance, and determination for his craft.
 There can only be one Kobe Bryant, a player so well esteemed that his two jersey numbers – No. 8 and No. 24 – have been retired by the Los Angeles Lakers, and both were hung on the Lakers rafters.
 He was a basketball icon whose fame transcended even to non-basketball fans.
 Ever hear kids shout “Kobe!” before attempting to throw balls of paper into trash cans or side-stepping someone?